ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

 1. Environment-specific configurations

-  **STORAGE NOTE:** If you are going to be installing rook/Ceph or Gluster storage you may also want to consider adding additional compute nodes to use as storage nodes.
+  <strong>STORAGE NOTE:</strong> If you are going to be installing rook/Ceph or Gluster storage you may also want to consider adding additional compute nodes to use as storage nodes.
 If using separate storage nodes for Ceph, provision three additional nodes (minimum, but can be more) and name them appropriately (e.g. storage-0, storage-1, storage-2).
 These should be provisioned exactly like compute nodes with the exception of the extra disk as noted below.

   Alternatively, you can also just use all compute nodes as storage nodes without designating them separately.
 When doing this for Ceph storage you must have a minimum of three.
 In this document we will assume there are three separate storage nodes.